Rakshithkakathkar/netflix-gpt/README.md

 - Add openAi intergration
 - Get movie details from tmdb for the suggestions
 - Show the movie cards using movieCards component
+- Add memoization to reduce api calls on home page

 # Features